-💦 ACTIVITY 3.1.1 REFLECT AND RECAP ON LEARNING FROM SESSION TWO
+3.1.1 REFLECT AND RECAP ON LEARNING FROM SESSION TWO

-- Ask the group what was useful in the session for them. - · Ask one participant to briefly summarise the previous session
+- What was useful in the session for you. - Let one participant to briefly summarise the previous session

-ACTIVITY 3.1.2 EXPERIENCE SHARING OF PRACTICING LESSONS FROM LAST WEEK
+♥ 3.1.2 EXPERIENCE SHARING OF PRACTICING LESSONS FROM LAST WEEK IN YOUR CLINIC

-- · Ask the group if they were able to practice any of the skills from session two. - If they were able to practice, ask how they experienced the exercise.
-Get the group to give their ideas if a participant reported any difficulties.
+- Were you able to practice any of the skills from session two? - If yes, how was your experience?
+Please share your ideas if anyone reported any difficulties.

-ACTIVITY 3.1.3 INTRODUCTION TO SESSION THREE
+3.1.3 INTRODUCTION TO SESSION THREE